-Names of the related parties Relationships Johanson Technology Inc. (JOHANSON) The Company's director Scientific Components Corporation The Company's director (doing business as Mini-Circuits(MINI-CKT)) Hsin Chang Construction Corporation The Company's director
+Names of the related parties Relationships Johanson Technology Inc. (JOHANSON) The Company's director Scientific Components Corporation The Company's director (doing business as Mini-Circuits(MINI-CKT)) • •

 (2) Significant transactions with related parties

 A. Operating revenue

 The amounts of significant sales transactions between the Company and related parties were as follows: